 Hollywood Stars Gravitate Towards New Innovative Virtual Real Estate in 'Megavrse'

-'Megavrse', a Dubai-based Metaverse platform, is luring Hollywood stars with its hyper-realistic virtual experiences, reshaping the trillion-dollar industry.UNITED STATES, August 1, 2023/EINPresswire.com/ --
+'Megavrse', a Dubai-based Metaverse platform, is luring Hollywood stars with its hyper-realistic virtual experiences, reshaping the trillion-dollar industry.UNITED KINGDOM, August 1, 2023/EINPresswire.com/ --

 In the world of high-profile celebrities, the quest for the most expansive and luxurious real estate has taken a digital turn.
 The latest attraction?
 Virtual land offered by Dubai-based company, 'Megavrse'.